szilvia-csernus/map-game/README.md

 * My mentor [Elaine Broche](https://github.com/elainebroche-dev) for giving useful feedback throughout the development and testing process.

-* My friends for taking the time to test my site.
+* My family and friends for taking the time to test the game.

 * The Slack Community for continuous support.